43 Geography Trivia Questions [With Answers]

 Answer: 13.
 Twelve months of 30 days each, plus Pagume, a short 13th month of 5 or 6 days.

-Why it stumps people: If you have only encountered 12-month calendars, the number 13 sounds invented.
-The Ethiopian calendar is also 7 to 8 years behind the Gregorian calendar, so right now it’s roughly 2018 in Ethiopia.
+Why it trips people: Grow up with a 12-month calendar and the number 13 just sounds invented.
+There’s a second surprise here too.
+The Ethiopian calendar runs 7 to 8 years behind the Gregorian one, so right now it’s roughly 2018 in Ethiopia.

 7. How many landlocked countries are in South America?
 (Medium)